Bulgar language: Mainstream linguistic classification

+Omeljan Pritsak hypothesis

-The only surviving language from this linguistic group is Chuvash.
-He concludes that the language of the Bulgars was from the family of the Hunnic languages, as he calls the Oghur languages.
-According to the Bulgarian Antoaneta Granberg, the Hunno-Bulgar linguistic situation is further complicated by the extensive migration of nomadic communities of Hunnic and Oghuric peoples from East to West.
-This migration brought them into contact with a variety of different lands, neighbors, cultures, and languages, including China and Rome.
-Linguistic individuation of the Hunno-Bulgaric language family has yet to be conclusively established.
+Historian and linguist Omeljan Pritsak proposes that the language of the Bulgars was from the family of the extinct Hunnic languages, as he calls the Oghur languages.
+The slavic linguist Antoaneta Granberg from Göteborg University is the only scholar who follows the Pritsak's classifiacation, although her views differ significantly from the contemporary Bulgarian scholars.
+According her research on Bulgar remnants in Old Church Slavonic, situation is further complicated by the extensive migration of nomadic communities of Hunnic and Oghuric peoples from East to West.
+This migration brought them into contact with a variety of different lands, neighbours, cultures, and languages, including China and Rome.
+Thus, linguistic individuation of the Hunno-Bulgaric language family has yet to be conclusively established.
 A Hunno-Bulgar language is believed to have formed on the North-Western borders of China in the 3rd–5th centuries BC.

-Bulgarian views
+Iranian hypothesis

-On the other hand, some Bulgarian scholars, who are not linguists, especially in recent decades, tried to link the Bulgar language to the Iranic language group instead (more specifically, the Pamir languages are frequently mentioned), noting the presence of Iranian words in the modern Bulgarian language.
+On the other hand, some modern Bulgarian scholars, who are not linguists, tried without much success to link the Bulgar language to the Iranic language group instead (more specifically, the Pamir languages are frequently mentioned), noting the presence of Iranian words in the modern Bulgarian language.
 According to Raymond Detrez, who is a specialist in Bulgarian history and language, such views are based on anti-Turkish sentiments that were prevalent during the 1980s, and the presence of Iranian words in the modern Bulgarian is a result of Ottoman Turkish linguistic influence.
 Indeed, other Bulgarian historians, especially older ones, only point out certain signs of Iranian influence in the Turkic base or indeed support the Turkic theory.